 Our theoretical analysis is stated in terms of reward-valued quantities.
 However, explicit reward-model outputs are not available in all pipelines, particularly in SFT$\Rightarrow$SFT, where the model only defines a policy over responses rather than a separate reward function.
-To enable a uniform empirical comparison across all weak-to-strong pipelines, we therefore use the pairwise confidence score in Eq.~\ref{eq:conf-score} as a continuous proxy for reward-like preference strength.
+To enable a uniform empirical comparison across all weak-to-strong pipelines, we therefore use the pairwise confidence score in Eq.~\ref{eq:conf-score-supp} as a continuous proxy for reward-like preference strength.
 This proxy is available for every model, preserves magnitude information that binary accuracies discard, and provides a more faithful basis for estimating second-order quantities such as variance and covariance.
 We estimate expectations over $a\sim \pi^w$ by repeatedly sampling completions from the weak policy and re-running the relabeling/evaluation pipeline.

-\paragraph{Step 1: Estimating the mean reward terms.} Fix a prompt $x$ and run the weak relabeling procedure for $\mathrm{N}$ i.i.d.\ trials.
+\paragraph{Step 1: Estimating the mean reward terms.} For a given prompt $x$, we estimate the conditional reward moments induced by the weak policy.
+Specifically, we run the weak relabeling procedure for $\mathrm{N}$ i.i.d.\ trials (here $N=3$) while keeping the prompt fixed.
 In trial $n$, the weak policy $\pi^w$ produces an output (action) $a^{(n)}\sim \pi^w(\cdot\mid x)$.
+Thus, the randomness in this step comes from the weak policy’s action distribution for the same prompt, allowing us to isolate how weak-policy sampling affects the BVC terms.
 We then define three empirical preference confidence indicators: